Smokie (band): Rise to fame

 During the band's Decca contract, Eager used his contacts with the Manchester-based agency Kennedy Street Enterprises, to gain the band an audition to be Peter Noone's backing band.
 The band were asked to become his permanent band after their audition at Noone's House in Denham, Buckinghamshire, and soon they embarked on a nationwide tour with him.
-Noone did not bring the boys any luck, but during the tour Bill Hurley offered to manage them.
-Hurley convinced Eager to release the boys from the contract with him.
+During the tour Bill Hurley offered to manage them.
 Ron Kelly left Kindness on 8 August 1973 and the band recruited an old school friend, Pete Spencer (drums/vocals), who had played in various groups (including with Allan Holdsworth), to drum for them.
-This lineup performed on a sightseeing boat in Frankfurt, Germany.
 Hurley introduced the band to composers Nicky Chinn and Mike Chapman, who also wrote songs for glam rock contemporaries Sweet, Mud, and Suzi Quatro.
-At first "Chinnichap" turned them down, but Hurley's tenacity eventually convinced the composers/producers to give the young group a chance.
-Hurley and Chinnichap started working with the band, and suggested yet another name change, to "Smokey".
+They eventually agreed to work with the group and suggested another change of name to "Smokey".

-They purchased new instruments and in late 1974 began recording their debut album Pass It Around which was released 14 February 1975.
-The album spawned the title track as a single but failed to gain significant attention.
+They purchased new instruments and in late 1974 began recording their debut album Pass It Around which was released 14 February 1975 but failed to gain significant attention.
 In April Smokey opened for Pilot on tour.